Directors’ Duties in Australia

 - prevent insolvent trading.

-Directors are obliged by s 191(1) of the Corporations Act to disclose any interests of a personal nature that will or may conflict with those of the company.
+Directors are obliged by section 191(1) of the Corporations Act to disclose any interests of a personal nature that will or may conflict with those of the company.
 While not an issue for sole directors, in any other case, this means that a director is not permitted to have an interest in any dealing unless full disclosure as to the nature of the dealing is made to members of the company at a general meeting and it is approved by way of ordinary resolution.
 The dealing could relate to, for example, a contract, trust, or transaction.

 Section 181(1)(a) of the Corporations Act requires that all directors act in good faith.
 Again, this is less likely to be problematic for sole directors, but for anyone else, the provision means that directors must act ‘bona fide’ or genuinely in the best interests of the company.